ocaml/merlin/doc/dev/ARCHITECTURE.md

 `cmi_cache.ml`, `cmt_cache.ml`: cache for *.cmi and *.cmt files

-`parsing_aux.ml`: utils for parser, mainly warning and location management
+`front_aux.ml`: utils for ocaml frontend, mainly warning and location management, capture of type errors and annotation of erroneous AST nodes

-`typing_aux.ml`: utils for typer, mainly capture of type errors and annotation of erroneous AST nodes
+`path_aux.ml`: functions missing from path.ml (management of qualified identifiers)

 `error_report.ml`: uniform reporting of errors (either from OCaml frontend or other tools, e.g. findlib); should be moved to analysis?!